focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Be able to scroll while holding LMB
 + Move viewport with alt+arrows
 + Move cursor quicker with ctrl+arrows
 + Fix the crash when typing text